-The table below summarises the feedback received on which alternative accounting treatment respondents prefer (43 respondents want an alternative but 1 did not identify the alternative):
+The table below summarises the feedback received on which alternative accounting treatment respondents prefer (43 respondents want an alternative but 1 did not identify an alternative):

-Type of respondent Model Number % Academic (individuals, associations) Dual Measurement 1 2% Adjusted cost 1 2% Users (individuals, associations, accounting valuators) FVOCI with Recycling 3 8% Variable fee approach 1 2% FVOCI with Recycling 11 25% Insurance and conglomerates (entities and associations) Cost exception 2 5% Historical Cost 1 2% Panks and conglemerates (ontities and associations) FVOCI with Recycling 5 12% Banks and conglomerates (entities and associations) Cost exception 1 2% Asset Management (entities and associations) FVOCI with Recycling 3 8% Long term and institutional investors (associations) FVOCI with Recycling 1 2% Long term and institutional investors (associations) Equity Method 1 2% Corporates - other sectors (entities and associations) FVOCI with Recycling 7 17% Standard Setters FVOCI with Recycling 3 8% Otalidard Octicis Adjusted cost 1 2% • 42 100%
+Type of respondent Model Number % Academic (individuals, associations) Dual Measurement 1 2% Adjusted cost 1 2% Users (individuals, associations, accounting valuators) FVOCI with Recycling 3 8% Variable fee approach 1 2% FVOCI with Recycling 13 31% Insurance and conglomerates (entities and associations) Cost exception 1 2% Historical Cost 1 2% Panka and conglemerates (optities and consistions) FVOCI with Recycling 4 10% Banks and conglomerates (entities and associations) Cost exception 1 2% Asset Management (entities and associations) FVOCI with Recycling 3 8% Long term and institutional investors (associations) FVOCI with Recycling 1 2% Long term and institutional investors (associations) Equity Method 1 2% Corporates - other sectors (entities and associations) FVOCI with Recycling 7 17% Standard Setters FVOCI with Recycling 3 8% Standard Setters Adjusted cost 1 2% 42 100%

-Which impairment models have been suggested if recycling would be introduced?
+Which impairment models have been suggested if equity instruments would be measured at FVOCI with recycling?

-When mentioning specific impairment models, many respondents, approximately 30%, considered that an improved version of the IAS 39 impairment model could be used as a way forward.
+When mentioning specific impairment models, many respondents, approximately 30% of total respondents, considered that an improved version of the IAS 39 impairment model could be used as a way forward.
 These respondents considered that a robust impairment model can be developed without undue costs by using IAS 39 as a starting point but with additional guidance to reduce subjectivity.